nasa/cumulus/docs/data-cookbooks/run-tasks-in-lambda-or-docker.md

     - name: QueueGranules
 ```

-and then modifying the corresponding Step Function State Machine definition:
+and then modifying the corresponding Step Function State Machine definition in a workflow YAML file:

 ```yaml
     QueueGranules: